Set up your own FAIR Data Station#

-To start the program in a terminal (Linux/Mac) or Command Prompt/Powershell in Windows by typing: java -jar fairds-latest.jar
+Then start the program in a terminal (Linux/Mac) or Command Prompt / PowerShell in Windows by navigating to the download location and typing: java -jar fairds-VERSION.jar

 When you see the following line, the application has started…